Toastmastern87/The-Next-Adventure/README.md

 # The Next Adventure

 Next to be added:
-* Camera rotation in X, with limits to keep the planed in LoS
-* Normal calculations and therefor normals
+* Normal calculations and therefor sunlight on the surface
 * Give Mars a good orange start color
+* Printscreen ability in fullscreen mode

 ![Mars from space](https://i.imgur.com/9zKkTJd.png)
 ![LoD system in work](https://i.imgur.com/RRjd0Nh.png)